Hey Buddy! Before you read on, do you think it’s appropriate to invest in games for kids with ADHD?

 - The cars, which are wooden discs, must be flicked along the track.

-- In the event where a car flips over, drifts another disc off the track, or veers off the track, players start from where they last flicked.
+- In the event that a car flips over, drifts another disc off the track, or veers off the track, players start from where they last flicked.

 - Whoever gets to the finish line in the third flick wins the game.